ustbhuangyi/better-scroll/packages/vuepress-docs/docs/en-US/plugins/pulldown.md

   - **Arguments**: None
   - **Returns**: None

-## Hooks
+## Events

 ### `pullingDown`

   - **Arguments**: None
   - **Trigger**:A `pullingDown` event is fired when the top pull-down distance is greater than the `threshold` value after touchend.

 ::: danger Note
-After the pull-down refresh action is detected, the consumption opportunity of the `pullingDown` hook is only once, so you need to call `finishPullDown()` to tell BetterScroll to provide the next consumption opportunity of the `pullingDown` hook.
+After the pull-down refresh action is detected, the consumption opportunity of the `pullingDown` hook is only once, so you need to call `finishPullDown()` to tell BetterScroll to provide the next consumption opportunity of the `pullingDown` event.
 :::